nipreps/fmripost-aroma/docs/outputs.rst

 ---------------------------
 Outputs of *fMRIPost-AROMA*
 ---------------------------
-*fMRIPrep* outputs conform to the :abbr:`BIDS (brain imaging data structure)` Derivatives specification (see `BIDS Derivatives`_, along with the upcoming `BEP 011`_ and `BEP 012`_).
+*fMRIPost-AROMA* outputs conform to the :abbr:`BIDS (brain imaging data structure)` Derivatives specification (see `BIDS Derivatives`_, along with the upcoming `BEP 011`_ and `BEP 012`_).
-*fMRIPrep* generates three broad classes of outcomes:
+*fMRIPost-AROMA* generates three broad classes of outcomes:

-1. **Visual QA (quality assessment) reports**: one :abbr:`HTML (hypertext markup language)` per subject, that allows the user a thorough visual assessment of the quality of processing and ensures the transparency of *fMRIPrep* operation.
+1. **Visual QA (quality assessment) reports**: one :abbr:`HTML (hypertext markup language)` per subject, that allows the user a thorough visual assessment of the quality of processing and ensures the transparency of *fMRIPost-AROMA* operation.

 2. **Derivatives (preprocessed data)** the input fMRI data ready for analysis, i.e., after the various preparation procedures